-Born in Halifax in 1944, Paul went to Dalhousie and Nova Scotia Tech, and graduated in Mechanical Engineering.
+Born in Halifax in 1944, Paul went to Dalhousie and Nova Scotia Tech and graduated in Mechanical Engineering.
 He taught at the Royal Military College in Kingston, where he also received a Master’s Degree.
 Paul now owns and operates Gale’s End Press.
-A member of the Outdoor Writer’s Association of Canada, the Outdoor Writers Association of America, and the Writers Federation of Nova Scotia, he is Associate Editor and a columnist for The Canadian Fly Fisher, the fly-tying columnist for Eastern Woods & Waters, a Field Editor of Outdoor Canada Magazine, a Field Editor for Eastern Fly Fishing and a masthead contributor to The Angling Report.
-Paul’s articles have appeared in magazines on five continents, and number in the hundreds.
-His latest work, A Compendium of Canadian Fly Patterns (co-author), was released June 1, 2006.
-How to Choose & Use Fly-tying Thread, was published in July of 2004, and Stillwater Fly Fishing: Tools & Tactics was published in late 2003.
-Paul also authored Atlantic Salmon – A Fly Fishing Primer (winner of the Outdoor Writers award in 1994), The Ausable River Journal, The Miramichi River Journal, and Modern Atlantic Salmon Flies (an Outdoor Writers award winning book for 2000).
+A member of the Outdoor Writer’s Association of Canada and the Writers Federation of Nova Scotia, his articles have appeared in magazines on five continents, and number in the hundreds.
+Paul’s books include: Fly Patterns of Canada, Modern Atlantic Salmon Flies (2000 Outdoor Writers Book Award), Atlantic Salmon: A Fly Fishing Reference, Fly Fishing in Lakes & Ponds, How to Choose & Use Fly-tying Thread, Stillwater Fly Fishing: Tools & Tactics, Atlantic Salmon – A Fly Fishing Primer (1994 Outdoor Writers Book Award), The Ausable River Journal, The Miramichi River Journal, and Mahone Bay Mornings.
+Several of the above are available in digital format.
 He has also contributed to several anthologies.
-Look for a completely revised edition of Atlantic Salmon in the spring of 2009.
 In 1991 Paul won the Gregory Clark Award for outstanding contributions to the arts of fly fishing, and in 2008 won the Jean-Guy Côté Award for continuous contributions to the arts of fly tying.
 In 2008 he was also a member of the Outdoor Canada team of writers, who won a gold medal at the National Magazine Awards.